 - 2 and 1/4 tsp active dry yeast

 - 2 eggs lightly beaten

 Gather the dough into a smooth ball and place it in a bowl.
-Cover the bowl with clean kitchen towel and let rise for 1 and 1/2 hours to 2 hours or until size is doubled.
-Meanwhile, grease a 9 x 13 baking pan and a 9 inch round pan.
+Cover the bowl with clean kitchen towel and let rise for 1 and 1/2 hours to 2 hours or until the size is doubled.
+Meanwhile, grease a 9 x 13 inch baking pan.

 Store leftovers in a tightly covered container.
 Re-heat buns in the microwave, if desired.